cecilegaudron/my-portfolio/README.md

 ### Unfixed Bugs

 In the About page, in desktop view and only in this view, I have a problem with a span tag with text that is displayed on two lines.
+To fix it, I reduce the padding of the span and add the attribute display with the value inline-block.

 ![Skills line](/assets/screenshots/skills-line.png)